Who can help you?

 Please note, routine appointments are for ten minutes and for one person only.
 If you are late for your appointment we may ask you to re-book.

-Prescribing Nurse Practitioner (NP)
+Advanced Prescribing Nurse Practitioner (ANP)

 In certain situations, as an alternative to an appointment we are able to offer telephone advice.
 Please advise the receptionist of your problem and they will arrange for an appropriate clinician to contact you.